Leepzig/chat-app-server/README.md

 # Bugs

-- Two users can log in as the same user.
+- If two users try to log on at the same time, it's possible they could log on as the same user.
-- Users online statuses don't match with whether they're actually online or not.
+- The only way to log out is to refresh the page.
-- refreshing the page logs a user out
+- If the server is shut down while two users are logged in, then you have to manually change the online status in the database for the users to be able to login again.